 - Once dough has risen, turn it out onto a lightly floured surface and punch it down.
 Roll the dough out into a roughly 9 X 12 inch rectangle and then roll it up, starting from one of the short ends, to form a 9-inch long loaf.
 Transfer this loaf the buttered bread pan, tucking the ends under.
 Cover with a clean towel and rise for another hour, or until doubled in size.

 - While the dough rises the second time, preheat the oven to 400ºF.
 Place the risen loaf in the preheated oven and bake for 15 minutes.
 Check the loaf after 15 minutes to see if it is beginning to brown on top.
 If it is getting too browned, cover with foil.
 Continue to bake another 15-20 minutes, or until load is golden brown and sounds hollow when tapped.
-Remove bread from the oven and cool on a wire rack for 30 minutes before removing bread from it’s pan.
+Remove bread from the oven and immediatley brush the top with the remaining melted butter.
+Cool on a wire rack for 30 minutes before removing bread from it’s pan.